felicia-liu/stat133/README.md

 # STAT133: Concepts in Computing with Data
-My homework assignments, labs, and project code from STAT133 (Spring 2021).
+My homework assignments, labs, and project code for the course STAT133 (Spring 2021).